AEADataEditor/report-aea-data-editor-2023/README.md

 ### openICPSR data on deposit sizes (ICPSR, 2023b)

 These data are provided by ICPSR staff upon request.
 They are usually not accessible to others, but could be scraped.
 Only aggregated statistics are computed from these files.
-Data file is provided.
+Data file is not provided, as it contains information on unpublished deposits.

 ```
 data/icpsr/AEA-2023-Jan-1-through-Nov-28-2023.xlsx
 ```

+(not used in 2023 report).

 ### Data on processing time (AEA, 2023)